donsheehy/datastructures/prose/03_analysis.md

 The *size of the input* refers to the number of bits needed to encode it.
 As we will be ignoring constant factors, we could just as easily refer to the number of words (a word is 64 bits) needed to encode it.
 An integer or a float is generally stored in one word.
-Technically, we can store some really big numbers in a python integer which would require many more words, but as a convention, we will assume that ints and floats fit in a constant number of bits.
+Technically, we can store some really big numbers in a Python integer which would require many more words, but as a convention, we will assume that ints and floats fit in a constant number of bits.
 This is necessary to assume that arithmetic takes constant time.

 ## Focus on the Worst Case